croemheld/lkm-rootkit/README.md

 ```

 ### Privilege escalation
-> Note: This functionality is still buggy.
+> **Note**: This functionality is still buggy.
 Please be careful with your machine when escalating a process.

 Escalating a process privileges to root and also make this process adopted by the init process.
 To escalate a process to root, send the command `escalate` along with the PID of the process to your rootkit:
 ```